abhi9720/querycraft-ai/README.md

-# Product Document: Natural Language SQL Query Agent
+# Product Document: QueryCraftAI

 ## 1. Introduction: Your Personal Data Analyst

-The SQL Query Agent is an open-source project that bridges the gap between complex databases and natural human language.
+QueryCraftAI is an open-source project that bridges the gap between complex databases and natural human language.
 It provides an intuitive chat interface that allows anyone—from developers and data analysts to business stakeholders—to ask questions about their data in plain English and receive ready-to-use SQL queries and clear, understandable explanations in return.

 **Our vision is to democratize data access, making it as simple as having a conversation.**